Women are much more sensitive about their weight than men on college.

 Have you ever heard of Afghanistan?

-This is a piece full of hand wringing and angst.
+This is a piece full of hand-wringing and angst.

-Listen to this, listen to this paragraph.
+Listen to this paragraph.

 Could the consequences of defeat in Iraq not be as bad as we imagine?